feffe/django-selenium-login/README.rst

 Use environment variable SESSION_ENGINE to change authentication backend.

-To run tests for all authentication backends for Chrome, Firefox, and PhantomJS:
+To run tests for all authentication backends for Chrome and Firefox:

 .. code-block:: shell